harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-sonarqube.md

 ## Requirements

-To use the SEI SonarQube integration you need a SonarQube API token.
+To use the SEI SonarQube integration you need a **SonarQube API Token**.

 * The user creating the token must have **Administer System** permissions.
    * To configure permissions in SonarQube, go to **Administration**, then **Security**, and then **Global Permissions**.